splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 ==============================================
 In the Metric Finder, search using whatever information you know.
 For example, you can search by:

-* name of the metric, or part of the name
+* Name of the metric, or part of the name.
-* metadata like dimensions, properties, and tags that are relevant to your target metric
+* Metadata like dimensions, properties, and tags that are relevant to your target metric.
-* value of a dimension or property associated with the metric
+* Value of a dimension or property associated with the metric.
-* integration that the metric sends data from
+* Integration that the metric sends data from.
-* property of the environment it's reporting from
+* Property of the environment it's reporting from.
-* exact values into the search field.
+* Exact values into the search field.
 For example, search a host name to find out what data the host reported.

 Search guidance and syntax
 --------------------------------